2Ho0/LLMs-on-the-Edge/README.md

 ## Code
 The sourcecode to log the data during our experiments in located in the [code](code) folder.
 The main file is [ask.py](code/ask.py).
 It is responsible for logging the answers and the time values.
-ChatGPT (version GPT-4o) assisted us in creating the figures in our paper.

 ## Dataset